fredlen2/iotsec/Readme.md

-# IoT and Embedded System Security assighnment 1 solution
+# IoT and Embedded System Security assignment solution

 First, clone the repository then you can proceed with the below steps which ever may be applicable.
 You can skip the ones that do not apply: